energy-storage-analysis/LDES-Survey/cap_cost/datasets/SMM/README.md

+Metal prices from Shanghai Metals Market (SMM).

-dowloaded excel files from
+Excel files were downloaded from

 https://www.metal.com/price/

-Some of the items have a (b) or (c) in front with much lower rices and called 'premiums'.
-I don't know what those mean so just not including them.
+Some of the items have a (b) or (c) in front with much lower rices and called 'premiums' which are not included in the dataset.